 There should be nothing in this statement which does not agree with Scripture.
 (The purpose is to summarize clearly what Scripture states.)
 If you feel there is any discrepancy between this document and Scripture, please email email@example.com.

 1. Canon.
 Our canon consists of the 42 books of the Hebrew Tanach (“Old Testament”) and the 24 books of the Renewed Covenant (the “New” Testament).
 We do not accept the Talmud, Kabala, the Apocrypha, or the Gnostic Gospels.
-We find the Book of Jasher and the Book of Enoch interesting (as they are mentioned in Scripture), but we do not see them as Scripture, and they are not to be used for doctrine.
-We believe the Masoretic Text has been altered (see the Emendations of the Sopherim) but is generally reliable, with a few small exceptions.
+However, it seems that the writers of Scripture were well-read Jews and Josephites (Israelites), and that they were aware of the Sumerian creation mythology, and some of their works are written in response to the Sumerian creation mythology.
+It seems clear from an analysis of the Dead Sea Scrolls and Scripture that the writers of Scripture also read the books of Jubilees, 1 Enoch, and a Book of the Giants, as well as a lost (non-extant) Book of Jasher (meaning, scholarship believes the Jasher we have today in 2023 is not the original).
+These other works are not inspired, but the writers of Scripture were well versed in many other intertestamental period works, and even though they are not inspired, and are not Scripture, the writers of the Renewed Covenant did refer to them (and in many ways).
+Therefore, we find it beneficial to read these intertestamental period works.
+Further, we believe the Masoretic Text has been altered (reference the Emendations of the Sopherim) but is generally reliable, with a few small exceptions.
 We believe the Greek texts are generally reliable, when understood in a Semitic (Hebrew or Aramaic) context.

 3. Yahweh.
 We believe that Yahweh Elohim is the Creator of heaven and earth, the sea and all that is in them.
 He is eternally pre-existent.
 It is our duty and privilege to praise Him, serve Him, and to purify ourselves by obeying His Instructions and His precepts (without alteration).
 Yahweh tells us to worship Him and Him alone (Exodus 20:1-2).
 He also says not to worship Him the way other false gods are worshiped (Deuteronomy 12:3-4).
 These are “salvation issues”, because He says He plans to destroy those who do not obey Him in this.
 Leaders who do not wholeheartedly agree with this should step down from leadership immediately (to save us the trouble of removing them).

 5. Predestination and Predetermination.
 Scripture is clear that our lives and our salvation are predestined (or predetermined).
 However, this does not mean we do not need to be zealous.
 On the contrary, it means we need to be as zealous as we can, for this kind of zeal pleases Him.
-(For details, see “About Predestination” in Nazarene Scripture Studies, Volume One.)
+(For details, see “About Predestination” in Nazarene Scripture Studies Vol. 1.)

 6. Salvation is by Favor (Grace) Through Faith, not Works, Yet Good Works Are Evidence of True Salvation.
 We are saved by Yahweh’s unmerited favor (grace).
 He chose us first (while we were yet sinners), so that no man might boast (Romans 5:8, Ephesians 2:8-9).
 Because He chose us first, even our faith does not come from ourselves.
 Rather, He has placed it in us.
 Yet we still perform good works in order to please Him and become approved.
 This is just as any father loves his children whether they obey him or not, but he only approves of them (and might only give them an inheritance) if they eagerly obey and honor him.